lcferme/lcferme/README.md

 I am Lucrezia and I am a PhD candidate in developmental biology @ [the Norden Lab][websitelab].
 The mysteries of Biology fascinate me, but I do also have a lot of fun with programming and image analysis!
-Python is my language (or weapon?) of choice.

 - 🔭 I’m currently investigating some physical properties of the retinal neuroepithelium during development
 - 🌱 I’m currently learning how to perform quantitative image analysis of huge datasets and apply deep learning tools to process my data